Total PPG grant: £211,580

 See Pupil Premium Strategy.

-It will be the responsibility of the Vice Principal, to produce a yearly report for the AIC (Academy Improvement Committee) on:
+It will be the responsibility of the Principal, to produce a yearly report for the AIC (Academy Improvement Committee) on:

 · The progress made towards narrowing the gap, by year group, for socially disadvantaged pupils.